AhmadAlhazmi75/techrar-assessment/README.md

 4. Use git option in railway to connect to the backend repository.
 5. Select the repo, and add your environment variables.
 6. Railway will automatically containerize the project, and deploy it.

+## User Guide

+### Chatbot
+To use the chatbot, you'll need to be logged in, so create an account first.
+Once authenticated, navigate to `/chat` or find it in the navbar.
+The page includes four sections: a dropdown to select from available system documentations, a chat area for messages and AI responses, a suggestions area with example queries, and a textbox to send your messages.

+### Ticketing System
+To access the ticketing system, click the ticket icon at the bottom-right corner.
+After logging in, you can create a ticket by filling in the title, description, priority, and system choices.
+An AI-generated solution will appear, and the ticket is sent to an admin-only page where tickets can be liked or disliked by admins.

 ## Demo